zhouzhiyao/gitprj/readme.txt

 Git is free software distributed under the GPL.

-My boss is still prefers SVN.
+My partner is still prefers SVN.